intel/iot-js-api/board/gpio.md

 | -----------| ----------------------- |
 | `data`     | unsigned long (the pin value) |

 The `data` event listener callback receives the current value of the pin (0 or 1 for single pins, and positive integer for GPIO ports).
+Implementations SHOULD use a platform-dependent minimum time interval between firing two consecutive events.

 The `pin` property inherited from [`Pin`](./README.md/#pin) can take values defined by the board documentation, usually positive integers.